 Hello!
 Happy Monday!
 I hope wherever you are, you are happy and healthy and ready to try something new in the kitchen!
-It’s St Patties day tomorrow — and while it doesn’t really feel like a time to celebrate, we can all have our own celebrations at home with this Chocolate Almond Irish Soda Bread!
+It’s St Patties day tomorrow — and while it doesn’t really feel like a time to celebrate, we can all have our own celebrations at home with this Irish Soda Bread, Chocolate Almond Irish Soda Bread that is!
 Super simple and sure to put a smile on you and your families face — this is just the thing you need amongst all this crazy.

 Traditionally, Irish soda bread is made with raisins — I have no idea why — maybe someone can tell me down below. 🙂 I substituted chocolate and almonds instead of raisins but you can put them in, leave them out…up to you!

 I hope you enjoy this easy bread recipe with all the free time you have now. 🙂 See ya next time!

 Want more irish inspired recipes?
 Check them out here!